Optimal Computation in Anonymous Dynamic Networks

-\mypar{Conditional anonymity.} \texttt{ApproxCount} starts by assuming that the anonymity of $\tau$ is $x$, and makes deductions on other anonymities based on this assumption.
-Thus, we will distinguish between the actual anonymity of a node $a(v)$ and the \emph{conditional anonymity} $a'(v)=\delta a(v)$.
-Essentially, conditional anonymities are values that \texttt{ApproxCount} may compute under the initial assumption that $a'(\tau)=x=\delta a(\vartheta)$.
+\mypar{Conditional anonymity.} The procedure \texttt{ApproxCount} begins by assuming that the anonymity of $\vartheta$ is $x$, and then makes deductions on other anonymities based on this assumption.
+Thus, for every node $v$ of $\mathcal V$, we distinguish between its actual anonymity $a(v)$ and its \emph{conditional anonymity}, defined as $a'(v)=\delta a(v)$.
+Essentially, conditional anonymities are values that \texttt{ApproxCount} computes under the initial assumption that $a'(\vartheta)=x=\delta a(\vartheta)$.
 Clearly, these values are correct if and only if $\delta=1$.

 \mypar{Guessing conditional anonymities.} Let $u$ be a node of a history tree, and assume that the conditional anonymities of all its children $u_1$, $u_2$, \dots, $u_k$ have been computed: such a node $u$ is called a \emph{guesser}.
-If $v$ is not among the children of $u$ but is at their same level, and the red edge $\{v, u\}$ is present with multiplicity $m\geq 1$, we say that $v$ is \emph{guessable} by $u$.
+If $v$ is not among the children of $u$ but is at their same level, and the red edge $\{v, u\}$ is present with multiplicity $m\geq 1$, we say that $v$ is \emph{guessable} by $u$ (see \cref{fig:guess}).
 In this case, we can make a \emph{guess} $g(v)$ on the conditional anonymity $a'(v)$:

 where $m_i$ is the multiplicity of the red edge $\{u_i, v'\}$ for all $1\leq i\leq k$, and $v'$ is the parent of $v$ (possibly, $m_i=0$).
 Note that $g(v)$ may not be an integer.
 Although a guess may be inaccurate, it never underestimates the conditional anonymity: